 AOC2 (Amine Oxidase Copper Containing 2) is a Protein Coding gene.
-Diseases associated with AOC2 include median neuropathy.
-Among its related pathways are Metabolism and Glycine, serine and threonine metabolism.
-GO annotations related to this gene include electron carrier activity and quinone binding.
-An important paralog of this gene is AOC1.
+Diseases associated with AOC2 include Median Neuropathy and Retinitis Pigmentosa.
+Among its related pathways are Tyrosine metabolism and beta-Alanine metabolism (KEGG).
+Gene Ontology (GO) annotations related to this gene include electron transfer activity and quinone binding.
+An important paralog of this gene is AOC3.

 UniProtKB/Swiss-Prot Summary for AOC2 Gene